-Our profile of services is intimately tied to three key components: Our philosophy as process consultants and educators, at what phase of the project you’re at (e.g., planning, data collection, data analysis or interpretationg, writing-up the results, or post-graduation), and the nature of the types of capstone experiences graduate students encounter in their master’s and doctoral programs.
+At Creative Adventures, our profile of services is intimately tied to three key components: Our philosophy as process consultants and educators, at what phase of your program or capstone project you’re at (e.g., coursework phase; comprehensive exam; dissertation or thesis planning & proposal development, data collection, data analysis or interpretation, writing-up the results, editing services, or post-graduation), and the nature of the types of capstone experiences graduate students encounter in their master’s and doctoral programs.

-As process consultants, our work is founded on core principles of problem solving / opportunity finding, and teaching and learning with the intent to provide consultation, coaching, and focused training that provides solutions and builds your knowledge and skills.
-Our consultants are educators, first and foremost, who possess a deep understanding of and appreciation for the developmental nature of learning around a full array of core competencies that professionals, researchers, and scholar-practitioners need to be successful in managing the complexities of the 21st Century, and that graduate students need in order to successfully complete their program’s capstone project.
+As process consultants, our work is founded on core principles of transparency & collaboration, shared problem solving / opportunity finding, and teaching and learning with the intent to provide dissertation / thesis consultation, coaching, and focused training that provides solutions and builds your knowledge and skills.
+Our dissertation / thesis consultants are educators, first and foremost, who possess a deep understanding of and appreciation for the developmental nature of learning around a full array of core competencies that professionals, researchers, faculty, and scholar-practitioners need to be successful in managing the complexities of the 21st Century, and that graduate students need in order to successfully complete their program’s capstone project.

-Consultation services tend to focus on either short-term support for a specific and often narrow focus of needs and problem-solving (e.g., topic selection, sample size determination / power analysis, data analysis, editing services), or longer-term consultation focused on such things as critically reviewing the literature, research design and proposal development, instrument design and development, or strengthening one’s writing skills.
+Dissertation or Thesis Consultation services tend to focus on either short-term support for a specific and often narrow focus of needs and problem-solving (e.g., topic selection, sample size determination / power analysis, data analysis, editing services), or longer-term consultation focused on such things as critically reviewing the literature, research design and dissertation proposal development, instrument design and development, or strengthening one’s own academic writing skills.

-Coaching services frequently accompany longer-term consultation, and moves beyond a focus on the technical dimensions of scholarship into the higher-order dimensions of critical thinking, reflective practice, and the socio-emotional dimensions associated with an emerging self-concept as a master’s or doctoral-level professional, scholar-practitioner, and/or researcher.
-Coaching is typically a required component when addressing the development of your writing skills—both expository and scholarly writing competencies—as writing and critical thinking go hand-in-hand.
-The coaching relationship is that which comes closest to mentoring, where the potential exists to guide your development as a future member of the community of scholars, researchers, and scholar-practitioners to which you hope to gain entry, and where we will facilitate your exploration of both the science and art of research and scholarship!
+Thesis or Dissertation Coaching services frequently accompany longer-term consultation, and move beyond a focus on the technical dimensions of scholarship into the higher-order dimensions of critical thinking, reflective practice, and the socio-emotional dimensions associated with an emerging self-concept as a master’s or doctoral-level professional, scholar-practitioner, and/or researcher.
+Coaching is typically a required component when addressing the development of your writing skills—both expository and scholarly academic writing competencies—as writing and critical thinking go hand-in-hand.
+The thesis or dissertation coaching relationship is that which comes closest to mentoring, where the potential exists to guide your development as a future member of the community of scholars, researchers, and scholar-practitioners to which you hope to gain entry, and where we will facilitate your exploration of both the science and art of research and scholarship!

-All three types of services involve phone conferences which may take place through use of virtual meeting technology that allows for both audio and video conferencing, and virtual white boards.
+All 3 types of services involve phone conferences which may take place through use of virtual meeting technology that allows for both audio and video conferencing, and virtual white boards.

-Scalable consultation, coaching, and training that is driven by your needs, interests, and goals!
+that is driven by your needs, interests and goals!